enterspeedhq/enterspeed-docs/docs/tooling/cli/continuous-deployment.md

 <ReactPlayer controls="true" url='https://www.youtube.com/watch?v=My_lXnAcbHg' />

-Using Continuous Deployment you can have code changes pushes to your different environments all the way to production without any manually steps.
+Continuous Deployment enables you to push code changes to your different environments all the way to production without any manually steps.

-When working with Enterspeed your schemas are often as much part of the codebase as the code it self and because of that, you would need to deploy the schemas together with the rest of the codebase.
+When working with Enterspeed, your schemas are often as much part of the codebase as the code it-self.
+And because of that, you'll need to deploy the schemas together with the rest of the codebase.
 With the Enterspeed CLI, you can easily do that.

 ## CLI commands

-Lets start by introducing the two Enterspeed CLI commands we will be using in this guide.
+Let's start by introducing the two Enterspeed CLI commands we will be using in this guide.

 #### Extract deployment plan